3mdeb/conferences/yocto-update-strategies.md

 .center[<img src="img/project-layers.svg" width="450px">]

-* Project consist of external and custom layers
+* Project consists of external and custom layers
-  - this way we follow the rule **Never modify the POKY layer.
+  - this way, we follow the rule **Never modify the POKY layer.
 Never.
 Ever.**
   - any customizations goes into `meta-custom_layer`: we have full control on what and why was changed through `.bbappends`
-* For `external` we should pick Yocto release; specific commit hash
+* For `external`, we should pick Yocto release; specific commit hash
-  - task for that should be short, e.g. when using NXP BSP as base, we should follow hashes used in given BSP release
+  - task for that should be short, e.g., when using NXP BSP as a base, we should follow hashes used in the given BSP release

 ???